 1 – Make sure you have a good domain name

 Choosing the right domain name for your eCommerce site can be confusing.
-You don’t want something too long, too short, or too generic, as no one will remember it, and it could confuse shoppers when searching.
+You don't want something too long, short, or generic, as no one will remember it, and it could confuse shoppers when searching.
 You also want an available .com domain name.
 If you go with a more common domain name already taken, you might miss out on potential sales or customers.

 How do you decide which domain name to use?
 The following questions can help you narrow down your options and choose the best one: